-This course is designed for students to learn about contemporary American culture as they improve their English ability and confront real-life experiences.
-The course provides students with a supportive environment for daily practice in conversation, reading, and writing in English.
-The main focus is the study of a series of interesting articles and research projects exploring a panorama of American people, places, and events.
-Students will receive constant feed-back through one-on-one conferences with their teacher and peers as they present, discuss, and write about American culture and their real-life and work-related situations.
+This course is designed for students to explore contemporary American culture as they improve their English and confront real-life experiences.
+Students are provided with a supportive environment for practice in conversation, reading, and writing in English.
+The focus of this course is the study of a series of interesting articles and research activities exploring a panorama of American people, places, and events.
+Students receive constant feed-back through one-on-one activities with their instructor and peers as they present, discuss, and write about American culture and their real-life and work-related situations.